Introduction to Multi-Armed Bandits: Bandits and Agents

-If a social planner were to direct the individuals in the information-revealing decisions discussed above, she would need to trade off exploration and exploitation so as to maximize the social welfare.
-However, when the decisions are made by individuals rather than enforced by the planner, each individual's incentives are typically skewed in favor of exploitation, as (s)he would prefer to benefit from exploration done by others.
+When self-interested individuals (\emph{agents}) engage in the information-revealing decisions discussed above, individual and collective incentives are misaligned.
+If a social planner were to direct the agents, she would trade off exploration and exploitation so as to maximize the social welfare.
+However, when the decisions are made by the agents rather than enforced by the planner, each agent's incentives are typically skewed in favor of exploitation, as (s)he would prefer to benefit from exploration done by others.
 Therefore, the society as a whole may suffer from insufficient amount of exploration.
-In particular, if a given alternative appears suboptimal given the information available so far, however sparse and incomplete, then this alternative may remain unexplored -- even though it may be the best.
+In particular, if a given alternative appears suboptimal given the information available so far, however sparse and incomplete, then this alternative may remain unexplored forever (even though it may be the best).

-We ask how to \emph{incentivize} the self-interested decision-makers to explore.
-We consider a social planner who cannot control the decision-makers, but can communicate with them, \eg recommend an action and observe the outcome later on.
-Such a planner would typically be implemented via a website, either one dedicated to recommendations and feedback collection (such as Yelp or Waze), or one that actually provides the product or experience being recommended (such as Netflix or Amazon).
-In medical applications, the planner would be either a website that rates/recommends doctors and collects reviews on their services (such as \emph{rateMDs.com}), or an organization conducting a medical trial.
-We assume that the planner's objective is the social welfare.
-(Even though the ``planner" would often be a for-profit company, its goal for incentivinzed exploration would typically be closely aligned with the social welfare.)
+Let us consider a simple example in which the agents fail to explore.
+Suppose there are two actions $a\in\{1,2\}$ with deterministic rewards $\mu_1, \mu_2$ that are initially unknown.
+Each $\mu_a$ is drawn independently from a known Bayesian prior such that $\E[\mu_1]> \E[\mu_2]$.
+Agents arrive sequentially: each agent chooses an action, observes its reward and reveals it to all subsequent agents.
+Then the first agent chooses action $1$ and reveals $\mu_1$.
+If $\mu_1>\E[\mu_2]$, then all future agents also choose arm $1$.
+So, action $2$ never gets chosen.
+This is very wasteful if the prior assigns a large probability to the event $\{\mu_2 \gg \mu_1>\E[\mu_2]\}$.

-We posit that incentives are created \emph{only} by the communication between the planner and the agents.
-In particular, the planner does not offer payments for following the recommendation.
-Incentives arise due to \emph{information asymmetry}: the fact that the planner has more information than the current agent.
-This is due to the feedback from the previous agents (which should not be fully revealed to the current one).
-We design algorithms which create the desired incentives, and (with some caveats) match the performance of the optimal bandit algorithms.
+Our problem, called \textbf{incentivized exploration}, asks how to incentivize the agents to explore.
+We consider a \emph{principal} who cannot control the agents, but can communicate with them, \eg recommend an action and observe the outcome later on.
+Such a principal would typically be implemented via a website, either one dedicated to recommendations and feedback collection (\eg Yelp, Waze), or one that actually provides the product or experience being recommended (\eg Netflix, Amazon).
+While the principal would often be a for-profit company, its goal for our purposes would typically be well-aligned with the social welfare.